jamii/jamii.github.com/source/_posts/2013-12-12-no-more-bullshit.markdown

 A few people [here](http://www.vpri.org/html/work/ifnct.htm) and [there](http://boom.cs.berkeley.edu/) have proven that we can do better.
 After seeing the possiblities I can't go back to burying my head in the sand and [writing scala](/images/typing.gif) for the rest of my days.

-I'm joining [Light Table](http://www.lighttable.com/) and together we are going to put a dent in this mountain of bullshit.
+I'm joining [Kodowa](http://www.lighttable.com/) and we are going to put a dent in this mountain of bullshit.